The value of conceptual knowledge: Framework

 \subsection{Examples}

-Below are two examples of how the prior variance matrix~$\Sigma$ encodes the structural relationships among the states.
+Below are two examples of how the prior variance matrix~$\Sigma$ encodes conceptual knowledge about the states.
 The first example generalizes the setting described in Section~\ref{sec:illustrative}.
-It builds~$\Sigma$ from first principles, starting with its eigenvalues and eigenvectors.
-The second example builds~$\Sigma$ from knowledge of how the states are generated, then derives its eigenvalues and eigenvectors.
+It builds~$\Sigma$ from first principles, starting with the eigenvalues and eigenvectors.
+The second example builds~$\Sigma$ from knowledge of how the states are generated, then derives the eigenvalues and eigenvectors.

 \begin{example}[Pairwise correlated states] Suppose the agent knows each state~$\theta_k$ has two components: a common component that is proportional to the states' mean and an idiosyncratic component that is independent across states.
 He encodes the common component by the unit vector